Abdullahxz/Abdullahxz.github.io/content/posts/centipede-webassembly/index.md

 # What even is WebAssembly?

 WebAssembly introduces huge implications for what's possible on the web platform, it's a binary instruction format optimized for fast execution, allowing code written in languages like C, C++, and Rust to run with near-native speed in the browser.
 By operating as a low-level virtual machine, WebAssembly executes tasks in a manner similar to how native applications do, but within the web's security sandbox.
 This makes it possible to run performance intensive applications, such as video games, computer vision, virtual and augmented reality, and realtime data intensive visualizations, directly in the browser.
-Each of the major browsers have their own WebAssembly runtime to support these kind of applications.
+Each of the major browsers have their own wasm runtime to support these kind of applications.

 # Why should you care?